gsa-oes/office-of-evaluation-sciences/pages/workwithus.md

 ## Joining OES

 Our office is not currently accepting applications for our fellowship.
-To be notified of opportunities to join the team, or if you are interested in serving as an Academic Affilitate (a researcher that partners with us on a specific project in your area of expertise) [please submit your contact information](https://goo.gl/forms/HZCoGs47qKnBImEO2).
+To be notified of opportunities to join the team, or if you are interested in serving as an Academic Affiliate (a researcher that partners with us on a specific project in your area of expertise) [please submit your contact information](https://goo.gl/forms/HZCoGs47qKnBImEO2).
 If you are interested in learning more about roles on the team and requirements of applicants, details are provided below.

 ## Fellowship Overview